RyanParsley/skillful-notes/slides.md

 <!--

+I hope among the top 5 are... ergonomics and extensibility!

 What skills do you want to get good at?

+There's no guarantee that you'll get good at things you practice.

+Things you practice are the only things you can improve at.

+I don't aspire to be an expert excel technician.
+I don't want to be a **power

 You only get better at what you practice.

-I don't care to get great at ppt or excell in the same way I aspire to improve my code editing skills.

-Powerpoint certainly doesn't share that :D

-I hope among the top 5 are... ergonomics and extensibility!

-Ok, so why would a dev _not_ want to trick out their editor instead of using Obsidian?
+Why would a dev _not_ want to trick out their editor instead of using Obsidian?
 -->

 ---